qmk/qmk_firmware/keyboards/stront/readme.md

 -   Hardware Supported: Stront PCBs, Waveshare RP2040 Zero
 -   Hardware Availability: [GitHub](https://github.com/zzeneg/stront)

-Make example for this keyboard (after setting up your build environment):
+Make examples for this keyboard (after setting up your build environment):

+    make stront/38keys:default
-    make stront:default
+    make stront/40keys:default

-Flashing example for this keyboard:
+Flashing examples for this keyboard:

+    make stront/38keys:default:flash
-    make stront:default:flash
+    make stront/40keys:default:flash

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## Hardware versions

+There are two versions - `stront/38keys` (default) and `stront/40keys`.
+Make sure to use the correct version for your hardware.

-## Hardware configuration
+## Module configuration

 **stront** is a modular keyboard with a lot of supported modules out of the box and potentially any VIK module.
 It's not possible to pre-compile a firmware for any possible hardware permutation, so it's the responsibility of the end user to configure it properly.
 Please see main `config.h` and `rules.mk` for available options and comments.
 You can easily set up your own pointing device and display.